runsy/rcbows/README.md

 ## Arrow Effects
 You can define some arrow effects
+### replace_node
-- replace_node : Replace the hit node for this one.
+Replace the hit node for this one.
+### trail_particle
-- trail_particle : Particle texture to create an arrow trail.
+Particle texture to create an arrow trail.
+### explosion
+It requires "tnt" or "explosion" mods.

+It is a table in when to define:
+- mod = "tnt" or "explosions",
+- radius
+- damage = It is "damage_radius" for the "tnt" mod or "strength" for "explosions"

 In example:
 ```
 rcbows.register_arrow("farbows:fire_arrow", {